 1: To Remain Positive in Negative Times, Meditate daily

 If you’re genuinely going to remain positive in negative situations, you’re going to need inner peace and calm.
 For most people, it is too easy to become angry or upset when negative situations arise.
-By meditating daily you can ensure that you’re always starting out on the right foot.
+By meditating daily, you ensure that you’re always starting on the right foot.
 You can make sure that your baseline is calm and positive.
-That way you’re more equipped to deal with negative situations when they occur.
+That way, you’re more equipped to deal with negative situations when they occur.

 But what meditation technique should you do?
 Get started with my positive-thinking meditation techniques.

-Life is like a journey on which you take many paths.
-Some paths are easy to tread, they’re joyous, they’re enjoyable.
+Life is like a journey on which we take many paths.
+Some paths are easy to walk, they’re joyous, they’re enjoyable.
 Others are harder.
-But the difficult paths you cross will lead you towards another positive path.
+But the problematic roads you cross will lead you towards another positive path.

 3: Take it as a challenge

 Hands up who likes a good challenge?
 I know I do.
 Negative situations are now one of my favourite challenges.
 Every time something negative happens, I tell myself, “This is a test of my positivity”.
-That challenge then gives you the motivation to remain positive, similar to how we fight to keep going when we’re running a marathon or conquering some other difficult physical feat.
+The trial gives me the motivation to remain positive, similar to how we fight to keep going when we’re running a marathon or conquering some other difficult physical feat.

 4: I get by with a little help from my friends